ncbi/icn3d/README.md

     You can add custom tracks in various formats (FASTA, bed file, etc.) in the annotation window by clicking the menu "Windows > View Sequences & Annotations".

 * <b>[Show force-directed graph for interactions](https://structure.ncbi.nlm.nih.gov/icn3d/share.html?rshvjTFXpAFu8GDa9)</b>:
-    You can show the interactions using 2D force-directed graph in the menu "View > H-Bonds & Interactions > Force-Directed Graph".
+    You can show the interactions using 2D force-directed graph in the menu "View > H-Bonds & Interactions > 2D Graph (Force-Directed)".

 * <b>[Calculate and show Solvent accessible surface area (SASA)](https://structure.ncbi.nlm.nih.gov/icn3d/share.html?xKSyfd1umbKstGh29)</b>:
     You can color structures with SASA, or show the SASA for each residue.